songster-project/songster/README.md

 ## Deploying

-TODO a descripton for deployment will be added here once available
+TODO a descripton for deployment will be added here once available (it uses dokku)

 ##  Developers
  * Lisa Fichtinger